CodeAtCode/freemius-suite/readme.md

 `deploy.php [plugin-codename]`

 The script will download the API wrapper in PHP of Freemius, next execute `package.sh` (that will get the parameters from the config.ini).
-Will execute the deploy system using the official API *WIP* switch as new version, next download the free version and upload on SVN.
+Will execute the deploy system using the official API to upload and download the package.